molcsa/cisco-autoconnect/README.md

 Tested with version: 4.10.04071

 ## How to use it?
+There are 2 versions of the script in the repo: compiled and uncompiled.
+Both has the same code, and you can open and run both in the _Scipt Editor_.
+The uncompiled version however can also be opened in any text editor or IDE for better comfort.

 First you have to add your VPN password to the _Login > Passwords_ keychain in _Keychain Access_.

 Then you have to modify the variables in the script to match your purpose (for help check the comments).